GET THE FACTS.

 Gene therapy is an approach to treating diseases that seeks to modify or introduce genes into a patient's body.
 Genes are the “blueprint” for how your body functions.
 People with FOP have a difference in their genes that causes excess bone to grow.
 Gene therapy may be a way to correct that difference.

-A consortium of gene therapy experts and FOP specialists will collaborate to help guide this FOP gene therapy research.
+- A consortium of gene therapy experts and FOP specialists are collaborating to help guide this FOP gene therapy research.
+Meet the team.

-Watch a recording of the IFOPA’s webinar on gene therapy with IFOPA’s Research Committee Chair Betsy Bogard and former Research Director Adam Sherman to learn more about how gene therapy might be used for FOP.
+Watch the webinar featuring the IFOPA’s new Research Director Danielle Kerkovich, PhD to learn more about gene therapy and how it might be used for FOP.